Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 - **namespace**   = The given namespace.
 - **labels**      = Default label set.
 - **annotations** = The pod's metadata will have one fixed annotation:
-    - **net.azure-devices.edge.original-moduleid** = unsanitized module id from Edge Deployment Spec.
+    - **net.azure-devices.edge.original-moduleid** = unsanitized module id from edge deployment specification.
     - then `settings.createOptions.Labels` will be added to the pod's annotations.

 ##### spec (PodSpec)